Make your kids future-ready with Coding

 In less than two months prior to the company's launch, LeapLearner India already registered over 1,500 students.
 The company plans to onboard over 10,000 students in its first year of operations.
 In addition to one-on-one online lessons, courses will be available at over 40 learning centers and ten K-12 Schools.
 As LeapLearner India grows and expands its activities, the company will enable top-rated teachers to offer home tutoring and small-group offline classes as well.

-As an impact-focused company, LeapLearner has joined forces with ICode, a US-based non-profit focused on expanding opportunities for computational thinking through local, national and international junior coding competitions.
+As an impact-focused company, LeapLearner has joined forces with ICode, a US-based non-profit focused on expanding opportunities for computational thinking education through local, national and international junior coding competitions.
 LeapLearner students will be certified by ICode and will also be invited to participate in ICode's upcoming India Junior Coding Competition in October 2020.
 Through this competition, LeapLearner students in India will join the more than 80,000 students that have participated in ICode competitions around the world.
 Top achievers may even find themselves invited to attend ICode's Global Coding Olympiad in Shanghai in the Summer of 2021.

 About LeapLearner

-LeapLearner is World's Largest Coding Company with over 5,00,000 Students across 20 Countries.
+LeapLearner is World's Largest Coding Education Company with over 5,00,000 Students across 20 Countries.
 In India we offer Computational Thinking Program through Courses in Coding, Robotics, App Development, IoT & Logic for aged 5-14 years.

 Photo- https://mma.prnewswire.com/media/1086497/Rahul_Ranjan_and_Ami_Dror.